pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

 Common instances of aggregates over inverse-less associative operators include min/max[^min-queue], sample variance[^Pebay], [heavy hitters](https://en.wikipedia.org/wiki/Misra%E2%80%93Gries_heavy_hitters_algorithm), [K-min values cardinality estimators](https://dl.acm.org/doi/10.1145/1247480.1247504), and miscellaneous [statistical sketches](https://cacm.acm.org/practice/data-sketching/).
 In all these cases, we want to work with [monoids](https://mathworld.wolfram.com/Monoid.html).[^semigroup]

 [^min-queue]: For min/max-augmented queues, [Shachaf links to](https://gts.y.la/@shachaf/statuses/01K2NBCESQ77VG6CCPARSTV7BA) this [other amortised data structure](https://cp-algorithms.com/data_structures/stack_queue_modification.html#queue-modification-method-1) that sparsifies the queue to hold only values that would be the minimum (resp. maximum) value in the queue if they were at the head.
 Equivalently, each value in the queue is less than (resp. greater than) everything *later* in the queue.
 That's not a property we can enforce by filtering insertions; we must instead drop a variable-length suffix of the monotonic queue before appending to it.
 A lot of queue representations let us do that with a (rotated) binary search and a constant-time truncation, so it's reasonable as a deamortised implementation.
-However, the trick doesn't generalise well, and already when tracking extrema (i.e., min *and* max, which would require one min-queue and another distinct max-queue), the constant factors might be better with a single instance of the deamortised data structure described here.
+However, the trick doesn't generalise well, and already when tracking extrema (i.e., min *and* max, which would require one min-queue and another distinct max-queue), the constant factors might be better for a single instance of the data structure described here.

-[^Pebay]: Aggregation operators are often commutative (e.g., all the examples I used, including [one-pass moments](https://www.osti.gov/servlets/purl/1028931)), but FIFO queues apparently makes it hard to exploit commutativity.
+[^Pebay]: Aggregation operators are often commutative (all the examples I listed commute, including [one-pass moments](https://www.osti.gov/servlets/purl/1028931)), but FIFO queues apparently get in the way of exploiting commutativity.

 [^semigroup]: Assuming only associativity yields a semigroup, but we can trivially upgrade a semigroup to a monoid with a sentinel identity value (e.g., `Option<T>` instead of `T`).